 Epic Systems supports operations relevant to patient care, such as scheduling and registering new patients.
 There are elaborate systems available for nurses, doctors, paramedics, and other healthcare providers.
 It also functions as a software company for medical image processing, hence it provides systems for technologists in the lab, radiologists, and pharmacists, as well as billing systems for insurance workers.

 Epic’s medical device UX design provides meaningful and relevant experiences to users.
 Epic’s UX design process for medical devices places emphasis on safety and documentation.

 What language is Epic EMR?

 Epic is written in a version of MUMPS global structure, which is then mapped to Caché.
 MUMPS or Massachusetts General Hospital Utility Multi-Programming System is a language planned for and designed to construct database applications.
 MUMPS was originally formed at Massachusetts General Hospital, where it was used to manage hospital laboratory information systems.

 MUMPS technology has since branched out and is now the predominant database for health information systems, in addition to electronic health records in the United States.
-MUMPS-based information systems are used across all of the United States hospitals and clinics.
+MUMPS-based information systems are used across all of United States hospitals and clinics.
 MUMPS technology’s unique feature is its integrated database language.
 This enables high-speed access to storage, which provides very high performance and reliability.
 Epic Systems’ EMR software uses Caché.
 Both Caché and Massachusetts General Hospital Utility Multi-Programming System (MUMPS) are noteworthy in financial services database software.